demo-ninjas/hub-robot-http-utils/docs/API_REFERENCE.md

 #### `void use(MiddlewareHandler middleware)`

-Register middleware that runs for all requests.
+Register legacy middleware that runs for all requests (always continues processing).

 **Parameters:**
 - `middleware` - Function to process requests/responses